Joose/Joose/doc/mmd/Joose/Manual/Concepts.txt

 A required method is not implemented by the role.
 Required methods say "to use this Role you must implement this method".

-<A role has zero or more excluded roles
-An excluded role is a role that the role doing the excluding says it cannot be combined with.
->

 Roles are composed into classes (or other roles).
 When a role is composed into a class, its attributes and methods are *flattened* into the class.
 Roles do not show up in the inheritance hierarchy.
 When a role is composed, its attributes and methods appear as *if they were defined in the consuming class*.